putnam/binmerge/README.md

 Tool to merge multiple bin/cue tracks into one.

-Sometimes people rip discs in such a way that they have a separate bin file for every track.
+Sometimes discs are ripped in such a way that they have a separate bin file for every track.
 One example that I know of is the Redump project, specifically for the Playstation 1 or PSX.

-For example:
+Here is a cuesheet for the imaginary PSX game "Big Buddy".
+You can see it refers to several individual bin files, one for each track:

 ```
 FILE "Big Buddy (Track 01).bin" BINARY